FastVM/paka/readme.md

 Paka is developed mainly by [Shaw Summa](#shaw-summa).

-All contributions are greatly welcome, from performance improvments, to doccumentation.
+All contributions are greatly welcome, from performance improvements, to documentation.

 ### What needs work

-Paka is evolving rapidly, it needs work in:
+Paka is evolving rapidly.
+It needs work in:
 - Tooling
-  - Highlighers
+  - Highlighters
   - Debuggers
   - Compiler messages
 - Ideas